darkhelmet/verboselogging/posts/blogging-system-shootout.md

 ## Posterous

 Posterous is an interesting one.
 You just email stuff to them; it just works.
-This is nice for people new to blogging, since you don’t have to really *learn* anything new.
+This is nice for people new to blogging, since you don't have to really *learn* anything new.
 They also have:

 -   Attached files that get served up nicely (eg. audio shows up with a